Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 I’d be selling myself short if I didn’t add my very own book to the list: Step By Step Mixing: How to Create Great Mixes With Only 5 Plug-ins.

-It regularly tops the best-seller lists on Amazon, and it’s helped thousands of engineers and musicians make a bigger impact with their music.
+It regularly tops the best-seller lists on Amazon, and it’s helped thousands of musicians, producers, and engineers make better mixes.

-It’s ranked higher than books by both Geoff Emerick (the engineer of the Beatles), and Mike Senior (one of the brightest minds in home studio mixing).
+It has ranked higher than books by both Geoff Emerick (the engineer of the Beatles) and Mike Senior (one of the brightest minds in home studio mixing), so I think it can safely belong on this list.

 Selling Better than the Beatles!